 "CHARACTERISTICS OF THE WHEAT SEED."

-In our preface summary, we discovered that wheat seeds are fascinating.
-They have tiny feelers that resemble legs, which enable them to move and position themselves in the soil.
-When a seed is sown in loose soil, it can use these little legs to bury itself, which helps it establish a strong and secure foundation.
+Did you know that wheat seeds have tiny feelers resembling legs, allowing them to move and position themselves in the soil?
+When a seed is sown in loose soil, it can use these little legs to bury itself, and it is specially designed to work its way down instead of up.

-In summary, those who have embraced God’s way of life refuse to give in to their fleshly desires and instead strive to overcome them by walking in the Spirit through prayer and dedication.
+In summary, those who have embraced God’s way of life refuse to yield to their fleshly desires and instead strive to overcome them by walking in the Spirit through prayer and dedication.
 Their ultimate goal is to live a life that pleases God, reflecting His teachings and love for humanity.
 They make themselves available to God, allowing Him to work through them and leaving His signature for future generations.

 "THE INWARD STRUGGLE TO CRUCIFY THE FLESH."